delvedor/old-FilmHunter/README.md

 # Film Hunter
 *Movie Search WebApp*

 You don't know what movie to watch?
 Film Hunter can help you!
-Type into the search bar few words that describes the film you want to watch and Film Hunter will find for you a list of movies corresponding to your search.
+Type into the search bar a few words that describes the film you want to watch and Film Hunter will find for you a list of movies corresponding to your search.

-When you select a film Film Hunter will give you some information about the movie, such as the trailer, release date and the genre, also will give you a list of related films.
+When you select a film Film Hunter will give you some information about the movie, such as the trailer, release date and the genre, in addition will give you a list reviews, tweets and images about the film for give you an overview of what it is and what you can expect from the film.
+Moreover, it will give you a list of related movies.

+The only language supported at the moment is English.

 It's based on [Meteor](https://www.meteor.com/) and use [The Movie Database](https://www.themoviedb.org/) as Movie Database.
+The reviews come from [Rotten Tomatoes](http://www.rottentomatoes.com/) and the tweets from [Twitter](https://twitter.com/).
 You can find the stable version of the project on [filmhunter.delved.org](http://filmhunter.delved.org/).

 Suggestions and improvements are well accepted!